apache/arrow/docs/source/cpp/io.rst

 Arrow provides a range of C++ interfaces abstracting the concrete details of input / output operations.
 They operate on streams of untyped binary data.
-Those abstractions are used for various purposes such as reading CSV or Parquet data, transmitting IPC streams...
+Those abstractions are used for various purposes such as reading CSV or Parquet data, transmitting IPC streams, and more.

 .. cpp:namespace:: arrow::io